matthewzung/PythonForEveryone-Zung/README.md

 In week 5, python finally started to heat up with conditional statements.
 Using math opperations such as greater than and equal to or just greater than.
 We also used == and !=.
 We also were using flowcharts to help understand what the conditional statements were actually saying.
 We also vaugely introduced variables.
 - Week 6 Work Log:
 Week 6 was all about functions in python and how to apply and use them when actually making a program.
 It was all about applying and writing new code. def was the very first function we used.
 Also we used int, float,str,input.
+- Week 7 Work Log:
+Loops!
+Finally caught up to our actual class.
+This weeks lectures were about loops, what loops are used for, the different types of loops, and how to actually use loops when programming.
+We talked about definite loops and indefinite loops as well.
+We also did some excersises while in the lectures of practicing when to use a definite loop and a indefinite loop.
+I'd say this week was the most valiable information to actually start to help me a ton while programming.